Chronic myelogenous leukemia (CML)

 Chemotherapy

-Clinical trials
+Clinical Trials

 Clinical trials look at the most up-to-date therapies for diseases as well as innovative ways to use old ones.
-Enrolling in a clinical trial for chronic myelogenous leukaemia may provide you with the opportunity to attempt the most cutting-edge treatment, but it does not guarantee a cure.
+Enrolling in a clinical trial for chronic myelogenous leukemia may provide you with the opportunity to attempt the most cutting-edge treatment, but it does not guarantee a cure.
 Find out what clinical trials are available to you by speaking with your doctor.
 You can explore the advantages and disadvantages of a clinical trial together.

 Scan the code